Best Free Claude Code Alternatives (2026)

 What is a free alternative to Claude Code?

 OpenCode is the best free, open-source alternative.
-It's built as a TUI with GUI-like features in the terminal and supports bring-your-own-key for any model provider.
-The scrolling UX needs work, but the core AI capabilities are solid and actively improving.
+It runs as a terminal UI with GUI-like features and supports bring-your-own-key for any model provider.
+The scrolling is janky, but the core agent capabilities are solid and improving fast.

 Is there a ChatGPT equivalent of Claude Code?